Burns Supper 101

 An’ legs an’ arms, an’ heads will sned,

 And dish them out their bill o’ fare,

 Auld Scotland wants nae skinking ware

 Now there is more to the meal than just Haggis (that wouldn’t be very exciting – and with all that whisky would leave you very merry!).
 The starter is typically a soup called “cock-a-leekie” containing chicken broth and leeks.
 The main is, of course, Haggis complete with neeps and tatties (or turnip and potatoes to you and me!).
 Finally, the dessert, it’s got to be cranachan, a Scottish dessert made with whipped cream, whisky, oatmeal, honey, and raspberries.

-If you aren’t too keen to host your own Burns Supper, it is likely there are celebrations around your own local community tonight and into the next few weeks.
+If you aren’t too keen to host your own Burns Supper, it is likely there are celebrations around your own local community in January.
 In our own New England neighborhood, the Oxford/Cambridge Society of New England hosts a formal Ancient Universities Burns Nicht and a less formal affair takes place every year at The Haven.

 The Oxford/Cambridge Society Ancient Universities Burns Nicht will be held on January 25, 2020.